Setup QSO Parties – CW and SSB

 N1MM Logger+ offers enhanced support for county-line operations, whether you are the in-state Rover on a county line or an out-of-state station wanting an easy way to log a QSO with a county-line rover.
 Full details are in the Mobile/Rover Support section below.

-• Example: The entry in the list of QSO Parties for the New England QSO Party is “NEWE” (“NE” is for the Nebraska QSO Party).
-Most of the entries in this list are states or provinces, except for the NEWE (New England) and MAQP (Mid-Atlantic) entries.
+- Example: The entry in the list of QSO Parties for the New England QSO Party is “NEWE” (“NE” is for the Nebraska QSO Party).
+Most of the entries in this list are states or provinces, except for the 7QP (7th call area), NEWE (New England), MAQP (Mid-Atlantic) and MARAC (county hunter contest) entries as well as the special IN7QPNE entry described below.

 This list of bonus stations can be modified by the user by entering the command BONUS + Enter in the Entry Window callsign box.This will pop up a window where you can enter a revised list.